Christina Miller: Research

 Her PhD work was under the direction of Sir James Walker.
 She worked on verifying the Stokes-Einstein law for diffusion in solution.
 She studied how viscosity and temperature affected the diffusion of iodine in various solutions.
 The work was published in the Proceedings of the Royal Society.

 Post PhD, Miller changed topic to working on phosphorus trioxide.
 In 1928 she obtained the first ever sample of pure Phosphorus trioxide and showed the luminescence observed in previous samples was due to the presence of dissolved phosphorus.
 The paper was awarded the Keith Medal from the Royal Society of Edinburgh.
 The success of this work led to her achieving her ambition to obtain a DSc before the age of 30.
 She was described by a leading inorganic chemist of that time as the greatest advance in knowledge of the topic in the last 20 years.

 The research into phosphorus trioxide was curtailed following an explosion in which she lost the sight in one eye.
 Following this, Miller focused on developing techniques for Microanalysis.
 She focused on using these techniques to analyse rocks and metals.

-According to Ann Jones, "Christina Miller was a true trailblazer.
-She made pioneering discoveries in analytical chemistry when this field was still very much a male preserve, and was an inspirational teacher and a mentor to generations of students.'
 In 1933 she was appointed director of the teaching laboratory and, through her commitment to innovation and new technology, strove to ensure that chemistry students received a thorough grounding in analytical chemistry.

 In 1949 she was elected a Fellow of the Royal Society of Edinburgh.
 Her proposers were Sir James Pickering Kendall, Sir Edmund Hirst, John Edwin MacKenzie and J. Norman Davidson.
 She won the Society's Keith Medal for the period 1927–29.

 Legacy

-University of Edinburgh established the Christina Miller Fellowship Scheme to support early-career researchers from backgrounds under-represented in chemistry research and academia (e.g. gender, minority ethnicity, disability, disadvantaged circumstances, etc.) Christina Miller Fellows at University of Edinburgh include: Dr Cate Anstöter, Dr Stephanie Urwin, Dr Ben Bhawal, Dr Antonia Mey, Dr Claire Hobday, Dr Amanda Jarvis, Dr Jennifer Garden.
+University of Edinburgh established the Christina Miller Fellowship Scheme to support early-career researchers from backgrounds under-represented in chemistry research and academia (e.g. gender, minority ethnicity, disability, disadvantaged circumstances, etc.) Christina Miller Fellows at University of Edinburgh include: Dr Stephanie Urwin, Dr Ben Bhawal, Dr Antonia Mey, Dr Claire Hobday, Dr Amanda Jarvis, Dr Jennifer Garden.
 Hobday, Jarvis and Garden have all subsequently been awarded UKRI Future Leader Fellowships.